PITTSBURGH STEELERS: Refreshed Steelers wary as winless Dolphins visit

-PITTSBURGH - Mike Tomlin chose his words carefully.
+PITTSBURGH (AP)— Mike Tomlin chose his words carefully.
 Partly out of habit.
 Partly out of respect.

 Asked why the winless Miami Dolphins (0-6) have taken steps toward competency after a horrific start heading into Monday night's visit to Pittsburgh (2-4) — their last two losses have come by a combined 11 points — the Steelers coach played it down the middle.